José Antonio Sosa

-José Antonio Sosa (born 8 May 1957, Las Palmas) is a Spanish architect, university professor and researcher.
-He is a member of the Royal Spanish Academy.
+José Antonio Sosa Diaz-Saavedra (born 8 May 1957, Las Palmas) is a Spanish architect, university professor and researcher.
+He is a member of the Royal Canarian Academy of Fine Arts of St. Michael Archángel.

 Early life and education

 José Antonio Sosa Díaz-Saavedra was brought up in a family with an interest in art and history, especially in relation to the Canary Islands.
 As a result, he was encouraged to study architecture, graduating from the Superior Technical School of Architecture of Madrid in 1981.
 In 1994, he earned a Ph.D. at the School of Architecture, University of Las Palmas de Gran Canaria.

 Teaching

 After completing his doctoral studies, he obtained the chair of Architectural Projects in the Department of Graphic Expression and Architectural Projects of the EALPGC, School of Architecture of Las Palmas de Gran Canaria, where he has been since 1983.

 In the year 2000 he was visiting scholar and taught in the Department of Architecture, belonging to the Graduate School of Design, Harvard University, he has also participated as a jury in several universities among which is the Swiss Federal Institute of Technology, ETH (Studio Basel).

 In 2015 he joined the University Institute of Intelligent Systems and Numerical Applications in Engineering of the ULPGC, University of Las Palmas de Gran Canaria.